davidamichelson/DIV6700/schedule.md

 *Secondary Sources*

 - McGuckin, John.
 "Chapter 4, The Gospel on the Throne: Christians in the Fourth-Century East".
 In *The Path of Christianity: The First Thousand Years*, 278-342.
 Downers Grove, IL: IVP Academic, 2017.
-(Browse for background only, you do not need to read this chapter in detail).
+(Browse for background only, you do not need to read this chapter in detail). *(VLC)*

 ### Wednesday, September 25: Geography of Early Christianity
 *Secondary Sources*